opnsense/docs/source/manual/relayd.rst

 The server type is one of the most important settings and defines if this virtual host is acting either as a redirection (using the firewall/transparant) or a relay (layer 7 mode).

-It is possible to choose two different tables to forward too here, in standard (non advanced mode) only the primary table is visible including settings how traffic should be divided (:code:`Scheduler`) and hosts should be checked as described earlier.
+It is possible to choose two different tables to forward to here, in standard (non advanced mode) only the primary table is visible including settings how traffic should be divided (:code:`Scheduler`) and hosts should be checked as described earlier.

 When a backup is specified, it will be used when all hosts in the primary table are down (according to the configured check).